numpy/numpy/doc/source/reference/random/index.rst

 See the documentation on `default_rng` and `SeedSequence` for more advanced options for controlling the seed in specialized scenarios.

-`Generator` and its associated infrastructure was introduced in Numpy version 1.17.0.
+`Generator` and its associated infrastructure was introduced in NumPy version 1.17.0.
 There is still a lot of code that uses the older `RandomState` and the functions in `numpy.random`.
 While there are no plans to remove them at this time, we do recommend transitioning to `Generator` as you can.
 The algorithms